Large-Scale Estimation under Unknown Heteroskedasticity: Proofs of Selected Results from Sections --

 \subsection{Proof of Theorem \ref{thm:main}}

-\begin{proof}[Proof of Theorem \ref{thm:main}] We provide the proof of Theorem~\ref{thm:main}(i) in two parts.
-The first part, which takes $\sigma$ as known, is similar to the proof of the homoskedastic Tweedie's formula as in \cite{Liu2020}.
-The second part then integrates out the unknown $\sigma$ using the law of iterated expectations.
-We will exploit the conditional independence $y \indep s \mid \mu,\sigma$ throughout, which is a consequence of the Gaussianity assumption \eqref{eq:disagg.model}.
+\begin{proof}[Proof of Theorem \ref{thm:main}] The $i$ indices are omitted for compactness.
+We prove Theorem~\ref{thm:main}(i) in two parts: the first takes $\sigma$ as known (paralleling the homoskedastic Tweedie derivation of \cite{Liu2020}), the second integrates out $\sigma$ by the law of iterated expectations.
+Throughout we use the conditional independence $y \indep s \mid (\mu,\sigma)$ from Assumption~\ref{ass:disagg.model}.